 To give you some more specifics: Gently wiggling the ECT sensor connector's 2 wires should have no effect on the ECT sensor reading displayed on the scan tool, unless the connector is bad or one of the wires has an ‘open’.
-Since wiggling the connector did have an effect, you now know that replacing the ECT sensor connector or repairing the problem in the wires will solve the ECT sensor and P0117 Code problem.
+Since wiggling the connector did have an effect, you now know that replacing the ECT sensor connector or repairing the problem in the wires will solve the ECT sensor and P0118 Code problem.

 CASE 3: The wires DO NOT HAVE dry-rot and ARE NOT shorted together and wiggling the ECT sensor connector's wires DID NOT cause the temperature to change.
 This tells you that the ECT sensor connector and its wires are OK.

-In most cases, this test result also tells you that the ECT sensor is the one that's malfunctioned and needs to be replaced.
+This test result also tells you that the ECT sensor is the one that's malfunctioned and needs to be replaced.
 Before you do, I suggest one more test.